Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Discovery is the engine that drives civil litigation—it's the process that transforms vague allegations into concrete evidence and ensures neither party walks into trial blindsided.
+Discovery is the engine that drives civil litigation.
+It transforms vague allegations into concrete evidence and ensures neither party walks into trial blindsided.
 You're being tested on more than just knowing what discovery tools exist; you need to understand when each method is strategically appropriate, how the Federal Rules constrain their use, and what happens when parties fail to comply.
 These concepts connect directly to broader themes of procedural fairness, proportionality, and the tension between full disclosure and efficiency.

 The discovery methods you'll encounter fall into distinct categories based on what they target (documents vs. testimony vs. physical evidence) and who they reach (parties vs. non-parties).
-When you see an exam question about discovery, don't just identify the tool—ask yourself what strategic purpose it serves and what limitations apply.
-Master the underlying principles, and you'll be ready for any fact pattern the exam throws at you.
+When you see an exam question about discovery, don't just identify the tool.
+Ask yourself what strategic purpose it serves and what limitations apply.

-Written discovery methods allow parties to obtain information without the expense of live proceedings.
-These tools prioritize efficiency and create a paper trail that can be used throughout litigation.
+Written discovery methods let parties obtain information without the expense of live proceedings.
+They create a paper trail that can be referenced throughout litigation, and they're typically the first discovery tools deployed in a case.

-Compare: Interrogatories vs. Requests for Admission—both are written, party-directed, and have 30-day response windows, but interrogatories seek information while RFAs seek concessions.
+Compare: Interrogatories vs. Requests for Admission: both are written, party-directed, and carry 30-day response windows, but interrogatories seek information while RFAs seek concessions.
 If an essay asks about narrowing issues for trial, RFAs are your best example.

 Depositions and related methods allow attorneys to question witnesses directly, assess credibility, and lock in testimony.
 These are the most expensive discovery tools but often the most valuable for case evaluation.

-Compare: Depositions vs. Subpoenas—depositions are a method of taking testimony, while subpoenas are the mechanism for compelling attendance.
-A party can be deposed without a subpoena (notice suffices), but a non-party witness requires a subpoena to compel their appearance.
+Compare: Depositions vs. Subpoenas: depositions are a method of taking testimony, while subpoenas are the mechanism for compelling attendance.
+A party can be deposed with just a notice (no subpoena needed), but a non-party witness requires a subpoena to compel their appearance.

 When a party's physical or mental condition is directly at issue, courts may order examinations that would otherwise constitute an invasion of privacy.
 This method requires heightened procedural protections because it involves bodily intrusion.

-Compare: Rule 35 examinations vs. other discovery methods—this is the only discovery tool requiring advance court approval rather than just party notice.
-This heightened standard reflects the privacy interests at stake when compelling someone to submit to medical examination.
+Compare: Rule 35 examinations vs. other discovery methods: this is the only discovery tool requiring advance court approval rather than just party notice.
+This heightened standard reflects the privacy interests at stake when compelling someone to submit to a medical examination.

 | Concept | Best Examples |